telerik/fiddler-everywhere-docs/user-guide/application-menu.md

 - **Open Application Logs Folder**&mdash;Opens the Fiddler's application folder that contains [the application logs files]({%slug fiddler-log-files%}).

 - **About**&mdash;Opens an application dialog with detailed information about the currently installed version of Fiddler Everywhere.
-The option on macOS is available in the menu's **Fiddler Everywhere** section.
+On macOS, this option is available in the menu's **Fiddler Everywhere** section.

 - **Privacy Center**&mdash;Opens the Progress privacy center page.